RedPitaya/RedPitaya/doc/quickStart/connect/connect.rst

 *****

 ========================
 Local Area Network (LAN)
 ========================

 This is the most common and recommended way of connecting and using your Red Pitaya STEMLab boards.
-Your LAN network needs to have DHCP settings enabled which is the case in majority of the local networks,  whit this,  simple “plug and play”  approach is enabled.
+Your LAN network needs to have DHCP settings enabled which is the case in majority of the local networks, with this, simple *plug and play* approach is enabled.
 Having STEMLab board connected the local network will enable quick access to all Red Pitaya applications using only your web browser.
 Simply follow this 3 simple steps:

 1. Connect power supply to the Red Pitaya STEMlab board
-2. Connect STEMlab board to the router or direc to the PC ethernet socket
+2. Connect STEMlab board to the router or direc to the PC Ethernet socket
 3. Open your web browser and in the URL filed type:   ``rp-xxxxxx.local/``

 .. note::